volitico-kellen/MLPE/README.md

 try increasing r_multiple parameter.
 This will include more datapoints per lattice point

 # Contact
-If you have a query regarding use of this tool or would like to collaborate on an improved version of MLPE, please contact us at kellensandvik(at)gmail.com or jesseaviv(at)gmail.com
+If you have a query regarding use of this tool, a bug to report, or would like to collaborate on an improved version of MLPE, please contact us at kellensandvik(at)gmail.com or jesseaviv(at)gmail.com